-The best way to diagnose periodontal disease isn’t to just look closely at your gums in the mirror, but rather to come see us here at Bridlewood Dental.
+The best way to diagnose periodontal disease isn’t to just look closely at your gums in the mirror, but rather to come see us here at Bridlewood Dental of Flower Mound.
 Dr. Song can examine your gums, and his experience will allow him to see things you simply won’t notice at home.
 He’ll also be able to determine what phase of periodontal disease you have (early or advanced), which will inform what type of treatment is best.

 The primary cause of periodontal disease is bacteria-filled plaque building up on the teeth below the gum line.
 This is usually the result of a lack of consistent oral hygiene.
 There are certain factors that can make a person more susceptible to developing it as well, such as consuming a diet high in sugar, having a medical condition that suppresses the immune system, and tobacco use.

 The first line of treatment for periodontal disease is usually a deep cleaning that consists of two distinct techniques: scaling and root planing.
 Scaling simply involves removing the accumulated plaque and tartar located near and under the gum line.
 Once this is completed, root planing is used to gently smooth and reshape the roots of the teeth.
 This makes it harder for plaque to gather around the gums in the future, thus lowering the risk of reinfection.